-E911 stands for Enhancned 911.
-It is a solution that allows VoIP users to be connected to emergency services personnel (such as police, ambulance and fire department) by dialing 911 on their physical or virtual phones, just as if they were using a regular landline.
+E911 stands for Enhanced 911.
+It is a solution that allows VoIP users to be connected to emergency services personnel (such as police, ambulance or the fire department) by dialing 911 on mobile or virtual phones, just as if they were using a regular landline.

 Why is there a need for a special 911 solution?

-Regular landlines are, by nature, definded by a physical location and are registred to customers with a specific name and address.
+Regular landlines are, by nature, defined by a physical location and are registered to customers with a specific name and address.
 Landlines are routed by PSTN - Public Switched Telephone Network.
-The PSTN can therefore easily route calls to the office of Public Safety Answering Point nearest to the caller, where an operaor will connect the caller to the appropriate agency.
+The PSTN can therefore easily route calls to the office of Public Safety Answering Point (PSAP) nearest to the caller, where an operator will connect the caller to the appropriate agency.

 VoIP numbers (and also cellular numbers), on the other hand, are location independent.
 A VoIP account is accessible to users anywhere in the U.S. or the world.
 To make things even more complex, with VoIP services, there is also an ability to use caller IDs of different areas that the user is actually located.